DavidBuzatu-Marian/Final-Year-Project/gateway/README.md

 ### Environment endpoints

-- **/dataset/data** - we specifically handle the dataset upload endpoint without the proxy middleware due to implementation constrains.
+- **/dataset/data** (POST) - we specifically handle the dataset upload endpoint without the proxy middleware due to implementation constrains.
 The middleware is not capable of proxying files with the request, thus we had to handle this particular case ourselves.

 ### Authentication endpoints